GLOSSARY OF TERMS

 Federal appeals courts (also known as circuit courts that hear appeals from district courts.

 Appeals usually are heard by a panel of three judges randomly selected from available judges of the court.
 Decisions can be appealed to the Supreme Court.

 For a list of Courts of Appeals, visit BallotPedia.org.

 Court of Appeals, District of Columbia Circuit

 The D.C.
 Circuit Court of Appeals is possibly the most powerful court in the United States, other than the Supreme Court.
 It decides cases regarding federal agencies - such as regulations they impose.

-Several of this court's former judges later served on the Supreme Court, including John Roberts, Clarence Thomas, Ruth Bader Ginsburg, Antonin Scalia, and Brett Kavanaugh.
+Several of this court's former judges later served on the Supreme Court, including John Roberts, Clarence Thomas, Ruth Bader Ginsburg, Antonin Scalia, Brett Kavanaugh, and Ketanji Brown Jackson.

 Other notable people who have served on the D.C.
-Circuit Court include Robert Bork and Kenneth Starr.
+Circuit Court include Merrick Garland, Robert Bork and Kenneth Starr.

 Website: www.cadc.uscourts.gov.Referenced by...

 Cybersecurity & Infrastructure Security Agency (CISA)